 The relatively strong correlations observed during DJF and MAM suggest that MERRA-2 AOD captures aerosol variability that is dynamically linked to SD bias.
 This supports the suitability of MERRA-2 AOD as a diagnostic variable for understanding and potentially correcting SARAH-3 SD retrieval errors.
-Incorporating improved aerosol representation in future validation or algorithm refinements may therefore enhance SD accuracy over West Africa.
+Incorporating improved aerosol representation in future algorithm refinements may therefore enhance SD accuracy over West Africa.

 3.5.
 Sunshine Duration Frequency Distribution